 What are the Beyond UdK_Talks and who are they for?

-Collected links about funding, venues, contact points for the Performing Arts (PDF)
+Collected links and notesabout funding, venues, contact points for Arts Education (PDF)